- Common types of loans used to acquire a business

 There are always costs that are incurred during the business buying process.
 There are also unexpected expenses that can pop up during the process that can be a death knell for a deal if you cannot cover them.

 Fortunately, it is possible to cover these supporting costs – both expected and unexpected.
 Of course, the ability to cover these costs through the terms of your loan is not guaranteed, and you should work with qualified advisors throughout the process to help increase your odds of success.

 This is what Acquira was built to do – help people acquire businesses.
 Our services include:

-Accelerator Program: Designed to teach you everything you need to know about buying a business and help you close on one in half the time, at half the cost it would take to do it on your own.
+Accelerator Program: Designed to teach you everything you need to know about buying a business and help you close on one in half the time, at half the cost of doing it on your own.

-Quality of Earnings Service: Acquira’s QoE offering will evaluate the sustainability and reliability of a company's reported earnings.
-It involves a thorough review of a company's financial statements and related disclosures to assess the quality and accuracy of the reported earnings and ensure you buy a healthy business.
+Quality of Earnings Service: Acquira's QoE offering will evaluate the sustainability and reliability of a company's reported earnings.
+It involves thoroughly reviewing a company's financial statements and related disclosures to assess the quality and accuracy of the reported earnings and ensure you buy a healthy business.

 ACE Framework: Our change management system will provide the tools to bring an owner-run operation to a management-led company in less than a year.

 Acquira Capital: Acquira's equity fund was created to help high-performing Acquisition Entrepreneurs with the capital necessary to make a downpayment on a business.

 If you're interested in these services, please fill out the form below to speak with an Acquira representative.